noir-lang/noir/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 Using the `AccountActions` module and the `EntrypointPayload` struct is not mandatory.
 You can package the instructions to be carried out by your account contract however you want.
 However, using these modules can save you a lot of time when writing a new account contract, both in Noir and in Typescript.
 :::

 The `AccountActions` module provides default implementations for most of the account contract methods needed, but it requires a function for validating an auth witness.
-In this function you will customise how your account validates an action: whether it is using a specific signature scheme, a multi-party approval, a password, etc.
+In this function you will customize how your account validates an action: whether it is using a specific signature scheme, a multi-party approval, a password, etc.

 #include_code is-valid yarn-project/noir-contracts/src/contracts/schnorr_hardcoded_account_contract/src/main.nr rust